Paperist/texlive-ja/CONTRIBUTING.md

 https://docs.docker.com/get-docker/

-## How to try the image build by Dockerfile locally
+## How to try the image built by Dockerfile locally

 This project requires [Buildx](https://docs.docker.com/buildx/working-with-buildx/).